lightning/bolts/02-peer-protocol.md

 The `option_upfront_shutdown_script` feature means that the node wanted to pre-commit to `shutdown_scriptpubkey` in case it was compromised somehow.
-This is a weak commitment (a malevolent implementation tends to ignore specifications like this one!) but provides an incremental improvement in security by requiring cooperation of the receiving node to change the `scriptpubkey`.
+This is a weak commitment (a malevolent implementation tends to ignore specifications like this one!), but it provides an incremental improvement in security by requiring the cooperation of the receiving node to change the `scriptpubkey`.

 The `shutdown` response requirement implies that the node sends `commitment_signed` to commit any outstanding changes before replying; however, it could theoretically reconnect instead, which would simply erase all outstanding uncommitted changes.